vanJargon/google-homepage/README.md

-Project Title: Google Home Page |
-Project HTML/CSS from The Odin Project.
+Project HTML/CSS in The Odin Project (theodinproject.com).